 A Practice with Open Data

-My source for dataset was Montgomery County Maryland’s employee salaries in 2017.
+My source and inspiration for the dataset was Montgomery County Maryland’s employee salaries in 2017.
 The open data included annual salary information such as gross pay and overtime pay for all active, permanent employees, and some demographics.
 The reason for opening this dataset to the public is the Digital Government Strategy of Montgomery County Maryland which aims to serve residents, employees, and other partners better.
-In this case, it serves the purpose of education, in an open-source community of People Analytics students, professionals and enthusiasts.
+In this case, it serves the purpose of education, in an open-source community of People Analytics students, professionals, and enthusiasts.
+However, the dataset used is anonymized and randomized.

 Gender Pay Gap